Adelskalender (skating): Men

-This table is correct as of 13 February 2022.
+This table is correct as of 18 November 2025.
 Times in bold are the current world records at that distance.
-For comparison: the world record big combination (similar to the men's Adelskalender samalog, only for times in one weekend) is 145.561, by Patrick Roest.
+For comparison: the world record big combination (similar to the men's Adelskalender samalog, only for times in one weekend) is 144.740, by Jordan Stolz on 9–10 March 2024.

 Women

-This table is correct as of 5 March 2022.
+This table is correct as of 18 November 2025.
 Times in bold are the current world records at that distance.
-For comparison: the world record small combination (similar to the women's Adelskalender samalog, only for times in one weekend) is 154.580, by Cindy Klassen.
+For comparison: the world record small combination (similar to the women's Adelskalender samalog, only for times in one weekend) is 154.580, by Cindy Klassen on 18/19 Mar 2006.